Gynoid fat distribution: Cosmetic surgery

-However, not all women have the most optimal distribution of gynoid fat, hence there are now trends of cosmetic surgery, such as liposuction or breast enhancement procedures which give the illusion of attractive gynoid fat, and can create a lower waist-to-hip ratio (WHR) or larger breasts than some are able to achieve naturally.
-Other examples include micrograft surgery, which involves the deposition of adipose tissue, previously taken from the waist, into the buttocks.
-This achieves again, the lowered WHR and the 'pear-shaped' or 'hourglass' feminine form; all deemed attractive features.
-Cosmetic surgery represents a vast body of evidence supporting the hypothesis that people are evolutionarily programmed to be attracted to health features.
+Liposuction may give the illusion of different gynoid fat distribution.
+Other examples include fat transfer micrograft surgery, which involves the deposition of adipose tissue, previously taken from the waist, into the buttocks.
+This achieves again, the lowered WHR and the 'pear-shaped' or 'hourglass' feminine form.

+Although liposuction changes the apparent WHR, it does not fix underlying metabolic problems.

 Cultural differences

 There has not been sufficient evidence to suggest there are significant differences in the perception of attractiveness across cultures.

-Females considered the most attractive are all within the normal weight range with a low waist-to-hip ratio (WHR), regardless of fluctuations in BMI, and this finding can be seen as consistent across Indonesian, Chinese, White and African-American young men and women.
+Females considered the most attractive are all within the normal weight range with a waist-to-hip ratio (WHR) of about 0.7, regardless of body mass index (BMI), and this finding can be seen as consistent across Indonesian, Chinese, White and African-American young men and women.
 Psychologists have argued that evolutionary selection processes have facilitated this relationship between WHR and female attractiveness, which has resulted in a consensus that seems to transcend cultural boundaries.

-Health issues

-Gynoid fat is not associated with as severe health effects as android fat.
-Gynoid fat is a lower risk factor for cardiovascular disease than android fat.
-However excess body fat is the main source of estrogen in the body and therefore particularly high levels of gynoid fat can increase the risk of breast cancer developing.